Scalable Estimation of Crossed Random Effects Models via Multi-way Discretization: Scalable Estimation of Crossed Random Effects Model

-We refer to the model (\ref{model-proposal}) as a crossed grouped-effects (CGE) model due to its two-way grouping structure.
-The unknown parameters in the CGE model are sample-specific two-way grouping assignment $g_i$ and $h_j$, baseline regression coefficient $\beta$, and grouped cluster effects $a_1,\ldots,a_{G}$ and $b_1,\ldots,b_{H}$.
-Under the model (\ref{model-proposal}), $g_i$ and $h_j$ are incidental parameters rather than $a_{g_i}$ and $b_{h_j}$ and $\{a_1,\ldots,a_G\}$ and $\{b_1,\ldots,b_H\}$ are finite-dimensional parameters.
+We refer to the model (\ref{model-proposal}) as a crossed discretized-effects (CDE) model due to its two-way discretized structure.
+The unknown parameters in the CDE model are sample-specific two-way indicators $g_i$ and $h_j$, baseline regression coefficient $\beta$, and the supports of random effects $ a(1),\ldots,a(G)$ and $b (1),\ldots, b(H)$.
+Under the model (\ref{model-proposal}), $g_i$ and $h_j$ are incidental parameters and $\{ a(1),\ldots,a(G)\}$ and $\{ b(1),\ldots, b(H)\}$ are finite-dimensional parameters and treated as fixed parameters rather than random effects.

-Let $\Psi=\{\beta, a_1,\ldots,a_G, b_1,\ldots,b_H, g_1,\ldots,g_n, h_1,\ldots,h_m\}$ be a collection of unknown parameters.
+Let $\Psi=\{\beta, a(1),\ldots,a(G), b(1),\ldots,b(H), g_1,\ldots,g_n, h_1,\ldots,h_m\}$ be a collection of unknown parameters.
 The estimation is performed by maximizing the following penalized log-likelihood function:

 where $\lambda$ is a tuning parameter.
-We note that the first term of (\ref{obj}) corresponds to the log-likelihood function of the model (\ref{model-proposal}) and the second term corresponds to a penalty for crossed effects, $a_i$ and $b_j$.
-Since adding the same constant to each element of $a_g$ and subtracting it from each element of $b_h$ would not change the value of the log-likelihood function, the penalty term normalizes the locations of $a_i$ and $b_j$.
-Hence, $\lambda$ can be set to an arbitrary large value (e.g. $\lambda=100$) to impose a constraint between two crossed grouped-effects, and the estimation result would not be sensitive to the value of $\lambda$.
-Since the penalty term controls only the difference of locations of $a_{g_i}$ and $b_{h_j}$, the intercept term can be recovered by the average of $a_{g_i}$ and $b_{h_j}$, namely, $n^{-1}\sum_{i=1}^n a_{g_i} + m^{-1}\sum_{j=1}^m b_{h_j}$ and an intercept term should not be included in the regression part, $x_{ij}^\top \beta$.
+We note that the first term of (\ref{obj}) corresponds to the log-likelihood function of the model (\ref{model-proposal}) and the second term, inspired by \cite{fernandez2016individual}, corresponds to a penalty for crossed effects, $a_i$ and $b_j$.
+Since adding the same constant to each element of $\{ a(1), \dots, a(G) \}$ and subtracting it from each element of $\{ b(1), \dots, b(H) \}$ would not change the value of the log-likelihood function, the penalty term in (\ref{obj}) normalizes the locations of $a_i$ and $b_j$.
+This is different from the role of the $L_2$ penalty in the equation (8) of \cite{ghosh2022backfitting} based on \cite{Robinson1991ss}, where the penalty provides an alternative representation of the estimator and is tied to BLUP-type estimation of the random effects.
+Hence, $\lambda$ in \eqref{obj} can be set to an arbitrary large value (e.g. $\lambda=100$) to impose a constraint between two crossed discretized-effects, and the estimation result would not be sensitive to the value of $\lambda$.
+Since the penalty term controls only the difference of locations of $a(g_i)$ and $b(h_j)$, the intercept term can be recovered by the average of $a(g_i)$ and $b(h_j)$, namely, $n^{-1}\sum_{i=1}^n a(g_i) + m^{-1}\sum_{j=1}^m b(h_j)$ and an intercept term should not be included in the regression part, $x_{ij}^\top \beta$.

+It is worth noting that, although our formulation does not introduce an explicit variance component parameter for the random effects, their variability is still captured through the dispersion of the estimated grouped effects.
+In particular, an analogue of the variance can be obtained as the empirical variance of the support points with respect to their associated weights.
+From this perspective, the proposed approach can be viewed as a nonparametric extension of conventional random effects models, where the distribution of the random effects is approximated by a discrete mixture without imposing parametric assumptions such as normality.